ds4dm/ecole/docs/index.rst

             obs, action_set, reward, done, info = env.step(action_set[0])

-Combinatorial optimization solvers rely on a variety of hand crafted heuristic that fail to account for similarities in between problems.
+Combinatorial optimization solvers typically rely on a plethora of handcrafted expert heuristics, which can fail to exploit subtle statistical similarities between problem intances.
-`Machine Learning <https://en.wikipedia.org/wiki/Machine_learning>`_ algorithms are a promising candidate to create a new kind of highly adaptive solvers that can adapt to the problem data.
+`Machine Learning <https://en.wikipedia.org/wiki/Machine_learning>`_ algorithms offer a promising candidate for replacing those heuristics, by learning data-driven policies that automatically account for such statistical relationships, and thereby creating a new kind of highly adaptive solvers [Bengio2018,]_.

 For instance, many combinatorial optimization problems can be modeled using `Mixed Integer Linear Programming <https://en.wikipedia.org/wiki/Integer_programming>`_ and solved using the `branch-and-bound <https://en.wikipedia.org/wiki/Branch_and_bound>`_ algorithm.
-This algorithm still requires many more decisions, such as picking the variable to branch on.
+Despite its simplicity, the algorithm requires many non-trivial decisions, such as iteratively picking the next variable to branch on.
+Ecole aims at exposing these algorithmic control problems with a standard reinforcement learning API (agent / environment loop), in order to ease the exploration of new machine learning models and algorithms for learning data-driven policies.
-Ecole let the user easily explore new policies to make these decisions using machine learning and information extracted from the solver.

 Ecole's interface is inspired from `OpenAi Gym <https://gym.openai.com/>`_ and will look familiar to reinforcement learning praticionners.
 The state-of-the-art Mixed Integer Linear Programming solver that acts as a controllable algorithm inside Ecole is `SCIP <https://scip.zib.de/>`_.

-The reader is referred to [Bengio2018]_ for motiation on why machine learning is a promising candidate to use for combinatorial optimization, as well as the methodology to do so.
+The reader is referred to [Bengio2018]_ for motivation on why machine learning is a promising candidate to use for combinatorial optimization, as well as the methodology to do so.

 ..
 [Bengio2018]